NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Elemental Avalanche.md

   - name: ""

   - name: "Earthbound"
-    desc: "  When not touching solid ground, the elemental avalanche is [[Conditions/Slowed 1|Slowed 1]], can't use reactions, and can't Trample."
+    desc: "  When not touching solid ground, the elemental avalanche is [[Conditions/Slowed|Slowed 1]], can't use reactions, and can't Trample."

 abilities_mid:
   - name: ""
   - name: "Crumble"
-    desc: "`pf2:r`  **Trigger** The elemental avalanche takes damage from a hostile source while atop rock or earth.\n**Effect** The elemental avalanche crumbles into the ground, Burrowing down 10 feet.
-This Burrowing does not trigger reactions.\nThe elemental avalanche can't Crumble again for 1d4 rounds."
+    desc: "`pf2:r`  **Trigger** The elemental avalanche takes damage from a hostile source while atop rock or earth.\n* * *\n\n**Effect** The elemental avalanche crumbles into the ground, Burrowing down 10 feet.
+This Burrowing does not trigger reactions.\n\nThe elemental avalanche can't Crumble again for 1d4 rounds."

   - name: "Spike Stones"
     desc: " (aura,earth,primal) 10 feet.
 Spikes of rock rise up from all stone surfaces in the emanation, creating difficult terrain.
 A creature moving in the terrain takes 2d8 piercing damage for each square of spikes it moves into (a Large or larger creature takes damage only once for each square it moves, even if its space covers multiple squares of spikes).
-Creatures with the earth trait ignore all effects within the area.\nThe elemental avalanche can disable or activate spike stones as a single action, which has the concentrate trait."
+Creatures with the earth trait ignore all effects within the area.\n\nThe elemental avalanche can disable or activate spike stones as a single action, which has the concentrate trait."

 attacks:
   - name: ""